The Pando Tree

 Misleading information about Pando

 Another critical issue that endangers Pando is how we communicate about the tree.
-To the right, are examples of incomplete and inaccurate information about the tree – related to it’s age and the state of its health.
+To the right, is an examples of false, misleading and/or incomplete information about the tree.
 Common errors that have been copied and continue to be repeated.
 How we apply what we know and, how we exercise our imagination will be vital to bringing about a bright future for the tree.
-Promoting easily fact-checked falsehoods and using alarmist language leads people to believe the solutions are simple or, demand heroics rather than thoughtful diligence and long-term thinking.
-This, when the challenges before us require an adaptive approach that will involve generations of research, collaboration and innovation.
+Promoting easily fact-checked falsehoods and using alarmist language leads people to believe the solutions are simple or, the work that needs to be done, demands heroics, rather than thoughtful diligence, day-to-day work and long-term thinking.
+There is no question, Pando remains largely unknown and misunderstood.
+The challenges ahead demand we address our desire for easy answers—and insist that extraordinary claims are backed with proper evidence (Pando is not dying or breaking apart).
+Should we fail to do that, it will distract energy and good will from the day-to-day work of caring for this ancient wonder.
+To care for Pando will involve ongoing innovation, curiosity, collaboration and a focus on how to best spend our time, energy and resources.

 The Human Experience of Pando